distribute-protocol/distribute-contracts/README.md

 This is an extension of the [Partial-Lock-Commit-Reveal Voting scheme with ERC20 tokens](https://github.com/ConsenSys/PLCRVoting) that includes non-ERC20 tokens.

 #### [SafeMath.sol](../contracts/library/SafeMath.sol)
-SafeMath.sol helps Distribute Protocol deal with unsigned integer overflow issues as the Ethereum Virtual Machine allows mathematical operations to overflow the maximum integer value it can handle, resulting in incorrect calculations.
+SafeMath.sol helps the distribute protocol deal with unsigned integer overflow issues as the Ethereum Virtual Machine allows mathematical operations to overflow the maximum integer value it can handle, resulting in incorrect calculations.

 #### [Division.sol](../contracts/library/Division.sol)
-Division.sol allows for the Distribute Protocol to use division, because Ethereum has not implemented floating point numbers.
+Division.sol allows for the distribute protocol to use division, because Ethereum has not implemented floating point numbers.
 The function in Division.sol rounds up to the degree of precision needed for a specific task.

 #### [ProxyFactory.sol](../contracts/library/ProxyFactory.sol)
 Allows us to create new proxy contracts and execute a message call to the new proxy within one transaction.